Reza Rahman

 Actions

-Reza has been an official Java technologist at Oracle.
 He is the author of the popular book EJB 3 in Action from Manning Publishing.
 Reza has long been a frequent speaker at Java User Groups and conferences worldwide including JakartaOne, DevNexus, and JavaOne.
 He has been the lead for the Java EE track at JavaOne as well as a JavaOne Rock Star Speaker award recipient.
 He was the program chair for the inaugural JakartaOne conference.
 Reza has been a member of the Java EE, EJB, and JMS expert groups over the years.
-Reza implemented the EJB container for the Resin open source Java EE application server.
-He is the Microsoft representative to the Jakarta EE and MicroProfile steering committees.
+Reza implemented the EJB container for the Resin open source Java application server.
+He represented Microsoft at the Jakarta EE and MicroProfile steering committees.
 He helps lead the Philadelphia Java User Group.
 Reza is proud to be a founding member of the Jakarta EE Ambassadors.

 Area of Expertise